 - MayDecember Romance: Holmes and Sunny were in a relationship for most of Theranos's existence.
 He is 19 years her senior.

-- Nepotism: Holmes eventually hires her younger brother, who is fresh out of college and has no work experience, and places him in a high position at Theranos.
-By all accounts, he spent most of time there browsing sport articles on the web or hanging out with the his old fraternity buddies, whom he also convinced Elizabeth to hire on.
+- Nepotism: Holmes hired her younger brother, fresh out of college with no work experience, for a high position at Theranos.
+By all accounts, he spent his time there browsing sports articles on the internet or hanging out with his old fraternity buddies, whom he also convinced Elizabeth to hire.

-- Never My Fault: Elizabeth Holmes' basic modus operandi through the whole book.
-As of 2020 she has yet to apologize for her actions, instead blaming everyone and everything else for Theranos failing as it did.
+- Never My Fault: Elizabeth Holmes' basic modus operandi.
+She has yet to apologize for her actions, instead blaming everyone and everything else for Theranos failing as it did.

-- Not So Stoic: Carreyrou, who eventually lost his cool during an interview in the The Wall Street Journal's offices with a Theranos delegation of 7 people, 4 of them lawyers including Heather King and board member David Boies.
+- Not So Stoic: Carreyrou eventually lost his cool during an interview in the Wall Street Journal's offices with a Theranos delegation of 7 people, 4 of them lawyers including Heather King and board member David Boies.
 He realized very soon that not only he was going to get no answers out of them, but that they were basically approaching the interview as a deposition for a legal proceeding.
-To his credit, by the point he raised his voice the whole interview had already devolved into a shouting match between Theranos' lawyers and Carreyrou's editors.
+To his credit, he wasn't the first; by the point he raised his voice the whole interview had already devolved into a shouting match between Theranos' lawyers and Carreyrou's editors.

-- Screw the Rules, I Have Connections!: Attempted by Elizabeth Holmes, thinking that if she cozy up and surrounded herself by some of the most powerful people in Washington she would be untouchable.
+- Screw the Rules, I Have Connections!: Elizabeth Holmes attempted to surround herself with some of the most powerful people in Washington in the hopes of becoming untouchable.
 She wasn't.
 It only worked in the short term.

 - Screw the Rules, I'm Doing What's Right!: Tyler Shultz and Erica Cheung.

-- The Spook: Despite supposedly having decades of experience in the tech industry, it is noted that there is almost no information online about Ramesh "Sunny" Balwani.
-Some employees speculate that he has somehow arranged for all his info to be scrubbed.
-Up to mid 2018 there were next to no photos of Balwani available online (this finally changed when 60 Minutes managed to find some video of Balwani giving a speech about Theranos).
+- The Spook: For all his supposed decades of experience in the tech industry, there is almost no information online about Ramesh "Sunny" Balwani.
+Some employees speculate that he somehow scrubbed all of his info.
+Up to mid 2018 there were next to no photos of Balwani available online (this finally changed when 60 Minutes found some video footage of Balwani giving a speech about Theranos).

 - With Us or Against Us: Taken to insane levels by Elizabeth Holmes and Sunny.
 Anyone at Theranos who was not 100% behind Holmes or who voiced even the slightest bit of concern about the company's tech was immediately branded a "cynic" or "not a team player" and would invariably be marginalized or outright fired from their jobs.
-Meanwhile, sychophants who never questioned or disagreed with Holmes and Sunny were always promoted to better positions, even if they were incompetent.
+Meanwhile, sycophants were always promoted to better positions, regardless of competence.